binipringle/right-to-be-forgotten/_texts/0-outline.md

 **Collateral and non-collateral**.
 Extrinsic evidence can be collateral or non-collateral.
 A collateral matter is relevant to the case solely because it impeaches a witness.
 A non-collateral matter proves a fact of consequence other than impeachment.
 Judges use their discretion under rules 403 and 611 to prohibit extrinsic evidence of a prior inconsistent statement on a purely collateral matter, but parties may present extrinsic evidence of prior inconsistent statements related to non-collateral matters (Merritt 229).

-607

-611

-613
+**Rules 607, 611, 613**

 ---

 ### Bias

-“Bias is a term used in the ‘common law of evidence’ to describe the relationship between a party and a witness which might lead the witness to slant, unconsciously or otherwise, his testimony in favor of or against a party.
+“**Bias** is a term used in the ‘common law of evidence’ to describe the relationship between a party and a witness which might lead the witness to slant, unconsciously or otherwise, his testimony in favor of or against a party.
 Bias may be induced by a witness's like, dislike, or fear of a party, or by the witness's self-interest.”
 (U.S. v.
 Abel)

-- {:.indent-2}**U.S. v.
-Abel (1984)**
-- {:.indent-5}Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel (defendant accused of bank robbery) were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
+- {:.indent-2}**United States v.
+Abel 469 U.S. 45 (1984)** Extrinsic evidence to show bias is Ehle’s testimony that Ehle, Mills and Abel (defendant accused of bank robbery) were members of a secret prison organization whose members took an oath to deny its existence and “lie, cheat, steal [and] kill” to protect each other.
 This evidence is offered by the prosecution to rebut Mills (defendant’s witness)’s testimony that prior to Ehle’s testimony incriminating Abel, Ehle had told Mills that he (Ehle) was going to testify falsely against Abel.
 The prosecution brings the extrinsic evidence of membership in the secret prison organization to demonstrate that Mills is potentially biased in favor of Abel.

-- {:.indent-2}something
+---

 ### Prior Inconsistent Statement

-Under Rule 613(b), extrinsic evidence of a witness’s prior inconsistent statement is admissible if the witness is given the opportunity to explain or deny the statement and the other party is given the opportunity to examine the witness about it.
+Under **Rule 613(b)**, extrinsic evidence of a witness’s prior inconsistent statement is admissible if the witness is given the opportunity to explain or deny the statement and the other party is given the opportunity to examine the witness about it.
 Implicit in Rule 613 is that counsel can question a witness about inconsistencies.

 | Witness’s | governing rule | question on cross | offer extrinsic evidence |
 | Ability to perceive, recall, narrate | 601 | yes | yes |